fighting45/STYXY-exchange-backend/README.md

 - **Express**: Web framework for Node.js.
 - **MongoDB**: Database to store user profiles and wallets.
 - **Mongoose**: MongoDB ODM (Object Data Modeling) library for Node.js.
+- **Docker**: Docker vault used to store and fetch encrypted private key of the generated wallets.

 ---